NewsUKArchive/fructose/README.md

 [![Build Status](https://www.bitrise.io/app/3038aa161f140118/status.svg?token=xtX-Hi2JSI7S3zQIGHI0EQ&branch=master)](https://www.bitrise.io/app/3038aa161f140118)
 # Fructose

-Fructose is a library to enable functional testing of both React and React Native components on a device, simulator or web.
+Fructose is a library to enable functional testing of both React and React Native components on a (sim|em)ulator or web.
 It allows you to create functional tests against components in isolation.
 This is different to an end to end testing approach where you test a built application.